mac-comp240/activities_signed_integers/README.md

 ### Examining two's complement (signed) and unsigned representations of integers.

+- Read the code in `test_tc.c,` refamiliariz yourself with the functions in `binary_convert.c`, and look at the `Makefile`.

-Build and run the demo code in `test_tc.c`.
-We are going to first consider the C data type short, whose size in bytes and max and min limits are printed with the code at the beginning of `main()`.
+- Build and run the demo code in `test_tc.c`.
+We are going to first consider the C data type `short`, whose size in bytes and max and min limits are printed with the code at the beginning of `main()`.
 You may wish to revisit the [printf format reference](http://www.cplusplus.com/reference/cstdio/printf/).

-Add other example values.
+- Add other example values.
 Print their binary strings and verify that you understand the bit patterns.

-Now, try it with an unsigned short.
+- Now, try it with an unsigned short.
 Using `limits.h`, print the binary representation of the largest value for this data type.

-## 2: Casting
+## 2: Casting between types

-Now consider casting from short to unsigned short, as in the following code (given in section 2.2.4 of your book and repeated here):
+Your reading discussed "sign extension," where we might cast a number from a smaller type to a larger one.

 ```
-	short int v = -12345;

-	unsigned short uv = (unsigned short) v;

-	printf("v = %hd, uv = %hu\n", v, uv);
 ```

 Try this code and print out the underlying binary representations of u and v